 Online learning is likewise being adopted by the other IPO schools through the use of online tools and facilities that approximate a learning management system.
-Work-from-home arrangements, video-conferencing for meetings and online facilities may also be used to transact business and to ensure operations are not hampered during calamities and pandemic events.
+Work-from-home arrangements, video- conferencing for meetings and online facilities may also be used to transact business and to ensure operations are not hampered during calamities and pandemic events.

 Our schools have been preparing for school reopening with limited face to face.
-Schools are awaiting final guidelines to be issued by CHED in order to finalize its school reopening guidelines.
+We are awaiting final guidelines to be issued by CHED in order to finalize our schools' reopening protocols.